-OURS supports undergraduates in becoming dynamic members of the research community of UC Berkeley.
-To this end, OURS develops and coordinates a range of programs and scholarships that bring undergraduates into fieldwork, research laboratories, the archives, and the analysis and practice of the arts.
-Whether assisting faculty with their research or pursuing their own research with faculty mentorship, Berkeley students, we believe, should directly experience what it means to be a part of cutting-edge research at a world-class research university.
-Students engaged in undergraduate research often compete for the most prestigious post-baccalaureate and graduate scholarships; OURS administers the application processes for these scholarships and supports students in developing successful proposals.
-For more information on the wealth of undergraduate research opportunities at Berkeley, including regular workshops on research at different levels, please visit the website for OURS (http://research.berkeley.edu/).
-We encourage students to sign up for the "undergraduate research listserv."
-The Office of Undergraduate Research and Scholarships is located in Dwinelle Hall; the main office is room 2422.
+OURS supports undergraduates in becoming dynamic members of the UC Berkeley research community.
+To this end, OURS administers a number of programs that increase undergraduate access to important discovery and experiential learning opportunities.
+With OURS support, Berkeley students pursue fieldwork, community-engaged scholarship, creative projects, and research in laboratories, archives, museums, and more.
+Students who engage in undergraduate research often compete for the most prestigious post-baccalaureate and graduate scholarships; OURS manages the nomination processes for these scholarships and supports students in developing successful applications.
+For more information on the wealth of undergraduate research and scholarship opportunities at Berkeley, including workshops that will help you get started in research, please visit the website for OURS (http://research.berkeley.edu/) and sign up for the "undergraduate research listsery."